babel/babel/packages/babel-plugin-transform-optional-catch-binding/README.md

 # babel-plugin-transform--optional-catch-binding

-> Compile optional catch bindings to ES5

-## Detail

-> Optional catch binding enables the catch block to execute whether or not a parameter is passed to the catch statement (CatchClause).
+> Optional catch binding enables the catch block to execute whether or not an argument is passed to the catch statement (CatchClause).

 ## Examples